 You won’t find much fanfare about The Setai Miami Beach Hotel online.
 Still, nevertheless, this magnificent hotel is one of Miami Beach’s best wedding venues.
 Located in the famous Art Deco District of South Beach, the Setai hotel is a beautiful historic architecture statement with modern flavor.
 The hotel consists of both the original Art Deco style building and a 40-story glass tower overlooking the turquoise blue sea and pearl white beaches.

 Setai Miami Beach hotel is a tower of privacy and serenity wrapped in an oriental design style, pan-Asian cuisine, and graceful pools cape.
 It is the perfect wedding venue for brides and their guests who want to be in the center of all the South Beach happenings but can escape to a sanctuary of peace and calm.
-The hotel style and character are sleek and chic in dark teak and brick flooring, which exudes a discrete luxury feeling.
+The hotel-style and character are sleek and chic in dark teak and brick flooring, which exudes a discrete luxury feeling.

 I believe this is really a unique place to tie the knot!
-There are no hotels in Miami or South Florida with the sort of profound sense of peace, from the serenity of Asian-inspired surroundings to intuitive luxury and personalized service.
+There are no hotels in Miami or South Florida with a sort of profound sense of peace, from the serenity of Asian-inspired surroundings to intuitive luxury and personalized service.
 The Setai Miami Beach Hotel is perfect for a small intimate wedding.
 They can accommodate up to 50 guests.

 For more information about weddings at Setai, contact the events team here.